njelich/stack-unlimited/README.md

-# Stack Unlimited - Chrome and Firefox extension to remove draconic copy limits on stackoverflow
+# Stack Unlimited - Unlock SO, keep your job

 Unlock unlimited copy pasting, and make it through April Fools without production delays!.